Raizing STG Interview

 —Please share any interesting anecdotes, memories, or struggles you had while developing the three Soukyuugurentai.

-Sotoyama: At the beginning of development, we were planning to make Soukyuugurentai a full-polygon game where the player could press a button to switch between a normal top-down 2D view and a first-person 3D view at will.
+Toyama: At the beginning of development, we were planning to make Soukyuugurentai a full-polygon game where the player could press a button to switch between a normal top-down 2D view and a first-person 3D view at will.
 However, due to hardware limitations and problems with our programming skills, we concluded it would be too difficult and decided on the top-down 2D view only.
 We were developing for the ST-V hardware, but during development the Playstation version of Raystorm came out, and I remember being shocked at how good the 3D was there, and feeling there was no way we could match it.

 Yokoo: A week before the deadline for completion, I was suddenly told to create a name for the NALS system.
 So even now when I see that name I break into a cold sweat.
-Also, literally 5 minutes before presenting the name, Sotoyama said to me “this looks too similar to NERV“, but since I had no time we ended up keeping it as it was.
+Also, literally 5 minutes before presenting the name, Toyama said to me “this looks too similar to NERV“, but since I had no time we ended up keeping it as it was.

 —Does the story of Soukyuugurentai have any connections to your other games?